2017 Arsenal L.F.C. season: Review

-Pre Season
+Pre-season

-Before December, Arsenal secured the return of star midfielder Kim Little from Seattle Reign.
-Also arriving from the NWSL was Heather O'Reilly, brought in from FC Kansas City in January.
-Closer to home, Arsenal signed Beth Mead, one of the exciting young attacking talents in the WSL, from Sunderland.
-Another young English talent, goalkeeper Anna Moorhouse, arrived from recently relegated Doncaster Rovers Belles.
+Before December, Arsenal acquired midfielder Kim Little from Seattle Reign.
+In January, Arsenal signed midfielder Heather O'Reilly from FC Kansas City, and Beth Mead from Sunderland.
+In February, Arsenal signed goalkeeper Anna Moorhouse, from recently relegated Doncaster Rovers Belles.

 It was also the end of an era at Arsenal, as both Rachel Yankey and Kelly Smith announced their retirement, whilst Emma Byrne ended a 17-year spell between the goalposts to play in the WSL 2 for Brighton & Hove Albion.
 Veteran defender Casey Stoney left to play for Liverpool, whilst Josephine Henning returned to Lyon after one season at the club.
 Also departing after one season was Asisat Oshoala, who moved to China to play for Dalian Quanjian.

 Arsenal played a pre-season friendly against Bayern Munich in Andalusia, which they lost 3-1.
 There was also a testimonial to honour the retirement of Kelly Smith, held at Meadow Park.